Half a Mill

-Jasun Wardlaw (January 25, 1973 – October 22, 2003) better known by his stage name Half a Mill, was a Brooklyn-based American rapper.
+Jasun Wardlaw (April 6, 1973 – October 22, 2003) better known by his stage name Half a Mill, was a Brooklyn-based American rapper.

 Career

 Half a Mill was considered an underground rapper in the early 1990s.
 His mainstream breakthrough came in 1997 when he scored a guest spot on supergroup the Firm's only release, The Album.

 Personal life and death

-Wardlaw was shot in the head and killed in Brooklyn's Albany Projects on October 22, 2003.
+Wardlaw would die by being shot in the head in Brooklyn's Albany Projects on October 22, 2003.
 His body was found by police inside his apartment.
 He left behind a son, Jasun Jabbar Wardlaw Jr., who is a rapper and actor.

 Half a Mill was the subject of the 2010 full-length documentary Player Hating: A Love Story by filmmaker Maggie Hadleigh-West.